smaboshe/jombo/README.md

 `jombo` is a gem that packages the asset files used in Bootstrap from Twitter.

 Please note that this project tracks the 2.0 work-in-progress branch.
-This branch is very fluid at the moment so things will more than likely not work they way you expect.
+The branch is very fluid so things will likely not work from time to time.

 ## Back-story